decentralized-identity/bbs-signature/draft-bbs-signatures.md

 BBS signatures can be implemented on any pairing-friendly curve.
 Using BLS12-381 the signature achieves close to 128-bit security, and is the recommended curve at this time.

-## Nonce selection
+## Presentation message selection

-The signatures and proofs generated in this specification are created using a specified nonce.
-A verifier-specified cryptographically random nonce provides strong protections against replay attacks.
-In some settings, proofs can be generated in a non-interactive fashion; in which case verifiers MUST be able to verify the uniqueness of the nonce values.
+The signature proofs of knowledge generated in this specification are created using a specified presentation message.
+A verifier-specified cryptographically random value (e.g., a nonce) provides strong protections against replay attacks, and is RECOMMENDED in most use cases.
+In some settings, proofs can be generated in a non-interactive fashion, in which case verifiers MUST be able to verify the uniqueness of the presentation message values.

 # IANA Considerations